 This year there’s so much to do!
-And the Class of 2022 will need to be flexible (don’t worry the seniors will too) as college-prep and admissions is morphing through 2020.
-But we know you can handle it.
+And the Class of 2023 will need to be flexible (don’t worry the seniors will too) as college-prep and admissions is adjusting to the impact of COVID.

 This includes evaluating different college options, attending virtual college fairs, exploring new schools and creating your top-colleges list.
 Once you’ve created a list, work on ordering your list and narrowing it down by prioritizing it.